Keyfactor/azurekeyvault-orchestrator/README.md

-### AKV

-The Azure Keyvault Certificate Store Type is designed to integrate with Microsoft Azure Key Vault, enabling users to manage and automate the lifecycle of cryptographic certificates stored in Azure Key Vault through Keyfactor Command.
-This Certificate Store Type represents the connection and configuration necessary to interact with specific instances of Azure Key Vault, allowing for operations such as inventory, addition, removal, and discovery of certificates and certificate stores.

-This integration leverages Azure's robust security infrastructure, utilizing OAuth-based authentication methods including Service Principals, User Assigned Managed Identities, and System Assigned Managed Identities.
-This ensures that only authorized entities can manage the certificates stored within the Key Vault.

-While this Certificate Store Type provides a powerful means of managing certificates, there are some important caveats to consider.
-For example, if your instance of Azure Key Vault utilizes private or custom endpoints, or is hosted outside of the Azure Public cloud (e.g., Government, China, Germany instances), certain functions like discovery job functionality may not be supported.
-Additionally, the configuration of access control through Azure's Role Based Access Control (RBAC) or classic Access Policies must be meticulously managed to ensure sufficient permissions for the orchestrator to perform its tasks.

-The integration does not require a specific SDK, as it interacts with Azure services directly through their APIs.
-However, ensuring that the orchestrator has network access to Azure endpoints is crucial for smooth operation.
-Being mindful of these caveats and limitations will help ensure successful deployment and use of the Azure Keyvault Certificate Store Type within your organization’s security framework.

 ## Compatibility

 This integration is compatible with Keyfactor Universal Orchestrator version 10.1 and later.

 ## Support
 The Azure Key Vault Universal Orchestrator extension If you have a support issue, please open a support ticket by either contacting your Keyfactor representative or via the Keyfactor Support Portal at https://support.keyfactor.com.

 > To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.

 ## Requirements & Prerequisites